 UMass Lowell’s offense was kicked off with Prsa’s opening goal leading to their second America East win (Courtesy of UMass Lowell Athletics)

-The UMass Lowell Men’s Soccer team (7-4-2, 2-2-0) defeated Binghamton Bearcats (3-8-2, 2-2-0) the 3-0 to snap their losing skid on Alumni Day.
-The win marks an important win against an America East opponent.
+The UMass Lowell Men’s Soccer team (7-4-2, 2-2-0) defeated the Binghamton Bearcats (3-8-2, 2-2-0) 3-0 to snap their losing skid on Alumni Day.
+The win marks their second against an America East opponent.
 The River Hawks were sporting their pink breast cancer awareness jersey in support on Saturday afternoon at Cushing Field.

-“I thought the guys came out focused and ready to get that early goal and set the tone, ‘ said head coach Christian Figeuora.
+“I thought the guys came out focused, ready to get that early goal and set the tone,” head coach Christian Figeuora said.
 “It was something we talked about all week at practice and before the game.
 Setting the tempo always helps this.
 Getting those two quick goals midway through the second half really changed things for us.”

-UMass Lowell was able to double their lead during the 61st minute of the contest with a goalie turnover.
-Pressure form Prsa and other forwards enabled Abramovic to rob Bearcats goalkeeper Chris Shutler of possession and score his second goal of the season.
+The hots were able to double their lead during the 61st minute of the contest with a goalie turnover.
+Pressure form Prsa and other forwards enabled Abramovic to rob Bearcats goalkeeper Chris Shutler of possession, and score his second goal of the season.

-The hosts didn’t have to wait too long for a match deciding third goal when midfielder Javonovski crossed a ball into the box where if bounced off a defender back to him, enabling him to one time it into an open net.
-Goalkeeper Shutler had already dived.
+The hosts didn’t have to wait too long for a match deciding third goal as midfielder Javonovski crossed a ball into the box.
+In a crazy turn of event, it would bounce off a defender back to him enabling Javonovski to one time it into an open net.
+Goalkeeper Shutler had already dove.

-The hosts were not content with continuous pressure for another with shots from forward Malango and senior midfielder Jannick Baumer to finish off the game.
-Senior River Hawk goalkeeper Zach Rowell was able to keep a clean sheet throughout the contest, snagging a few saves along the way.
+The River Hawks were not contentas they finished the contest with continuous pressure applied by forward Malango and senior midfielder Jannick Baumer to finish off the game.
+Senior River Hawk goalkeeper Zach Rowell was able to keep a clean sheet throughout the contest, as he snagged a few saves along the way.

 The River Hawks return to action this Saturday 7 p.m. at Cushing Field against America East opponent Albany.